pk-sarker/spark/README.md

 * **MLlib**: MLlib is Spark’s machine learning (ML) library.
 Its goal is to make practical machine learning scalable and easy.
 * **GraphX**: GraphX is a new component in Spark for graphs and graph-parallel computation

+#### Architecture
+The Spark follows the master-slave architecture.
+Its cluster consists of a single master and multiple slaves.
+There are two abstraction in Spark architecture:
+* Resilient Distributed Dataset (RDD)
+* Directed Acyclic Graph (DAG)

+**Resilient Distributed Datasets (RDD)**\
+The Resilient Distributed Datasets are the group of data items that can be stored in-memory on worker nodes.
+Here,
+- Resilient: Restore the data on failure.
+- Distributed: Data is distributed among different nodes.
+- Dataset: Group of data.

 ## Reference